jasonish/py-idstools/doc/tools/rulecat.rst

    A URL to download rules from.
 This option can be used multiple times.

+.. option:: --local=<filename or directory>

+   A path to a filename or directory of local rule files to include.
+May be specified multiple times and should not include files in the output path.

 .. option:: --sid-msg-map=<filename>

    Output a v1 style sid-msg.map file.